 Recap: Brandon is working what looks to be his last shift at the Peach Pit - sans air conditioning - when Steve stops by to tell him that it's time to bail, bro.
-He grins and announces that it's the best day of his life because he found out he's finally been taken off the waiting list and has been officially admitted to California University.
+He grins and announces that it's the best day of his life 'cause he found out he's finally been taken off the waiting list and has been officially admitted to California University.
 Brandon chides him for whining all summer about how everyone is going off to college except for him...and then congratulates him for getting in.
-Steve tells him that getting into CU isn't the only good news - and pulls out a key and dangles it in front of him.
+Steve tells him that getting into CU isn't the only good news, then pulls out a key and dangles it in front of him.
 It's for a beach house in Malibu, where they'll be spending the last two weeks of summer.
-The two boneheads stare into each other's eyes, grin excitedly, then nod simultaneously.
+The two boneheads stare into each other's eyes, grin excitedly, and repeatedly nod simultaneously.

 The Walsh house.
 Brandon jokes to Brenda about how he's going to reconfigure her bedroom, and she tells him to knock it off, since leaving home is hard enough as it is.
 He says he thought she was ready to get on with her life, and she tells him she is...but wishes he were coming with her.
 He laughs at the thought of enduring a Minnesota winter, so she tells him that she'll be returning home for Thanksgiving...then tears up and makes him promise that L.A. will be having a heatwave.
 Brandon says he's going to miss her, and suddenly a car honks in the background.
 Mama Walsh calls out that the airport van has arrived.
 Papa Walsh enters Brenda's room to hug her goodbye and help her take her bags downstairs...and Brenda takes one last look around her bedroom and sadly closes the door behind her.

 Ahn-drea approaches an unsuspecting Gil, who's sitting on his deck reading.
-He surprised to see her and asks her why she's not in New Haven at her freshman orientation.
-Ahn-drea giddily tells him she changed her mind and decided to attend California University with the rest of the cast.
+He surprised to see her and asks her why she's not in New Haven at her freshman orientation, so Ahn-drea giddily tells him she changed her mind and decided to attend California University with the rest of the cast.
 Gil looks stunned then deeply morose as she natters about how the Alumni Council kept throwing more and more scholarship money at her...and finally they made her an offer she couldn't refuse.
-That's really not how scholarship funds work, but whatever.
-Gil looks almost nauseated by the thought of Ahn-drea continuing to live in his midst and starts to guilt her about how he slaved away to write her a letter of recommendation so she could get into Yale.
-This, of course, pisses Ahn-drea off, and she abruptly says godbye, and goes to leave.
-Gil gets up and rushes after her and apologizes, and explains that he likes teasing her because she's such an easy target.
+That's really not how scholarship funds work, but OK.
+Gil looks almost nauseated by the thought of Ahn-drea continuing to live in his midst and starts to guilt her about how he slaved away to write her a letter of recommendation so she could get into Yale...and this, of course, pisses Ahn-drea off, and she abruptly says goodbye, and goes to leave.
+Gil gets up and rushes after her and apologizes, and explains that he likes teasing her because she's such a turd...I mean an easy target.
 He then gushes about how terrific she is - blech, Gil - and says that California University will be lucky to have her on its campus.

 University of Minnesota.
 The four arrive at the university, and Lindsay continues to ask Brenda questions about Beverly Hills.
 Brenda tells her she really doesn't want to talk about California now that she's back in Minnesota, and her annoying questions are making it hard for her to get her bearings.
 Suddenly, Brenda's old BFF, Darla Hanson, appears and she and Brenda hug.
-Darla tells her that a couple of their mutual friends are rooming on the same floor as them...and then she grins and says that the girls want to know: “What's Tom Cruise really like?”
+Darla tells her that a couple of their mutual friends are rooming on the same floor as them...and then she grins and says that the girls want to know: "What's Tom Cruise really like?"
 Brenda looks dismayed by the reference to her life in California, and Lindsay's little face lights up as she asks if this means it's OK to talk about Beverly Hills again.
-[In answer to your question, Darla: Tom Cruise turned out to be a real weirdo.]
+[Darla: Tom Cruise turns out to be a real weirdo.]

 Malibu.
 Brandon is third-wheeling it with Steve and Celeste as they all stroll along the beach.
 After a few minutes, Brandon tells the couple he's going to head back to the beach house to start cleaning up the mess from the party.
 When he arrives there, it's clear that someone is in the house, skulking around.
 Suddenly, a pretty young brunette jumps in front of him with a can of Mace in her hands.
 A startled Brandon urges her to put down the Mace, so they can sort out this misunderstanding.

 Celeste and Steve are strolling along, commenting on all the celebrities they just passed on their walk.
 As they kiss, they suddenly hear yelling coming from the beach house.
-The run inside and find the angry brunette confronting Brandon with her can of Mace.
-Fortunately, she recognizes Steve...and calls him “Stevie”.
+They run inside and find the angry brunette confronting Brandon with her can of Mace - but fortunately, she recognizes Steve...and calls him "Stevie".
 Turns out she's Jill Fleming, daughter of Guy Fleming, the owner of the house.
 Brandon derisively refers to her as a psycho, so Jill explains that she came to the beach house to surprise her dad, but when she noticed how messy it was and then saw Brandon milling around in the living room, she assumed she had walked in on a robbery.
 She adds that she's a paranoid New Yorker and probably overreacted.
 Steve informs her that they're housesitting at the beach house for a couple of weeks, and says that the house got so messy because they had a big going away party for Brandon's sister the night before.
-During this interaction, they get a little flirty with each other, and naturally this annoys Celeste.
+During this interaction, the two get a little flirty with each other, and naturally this annoys Celeste.